Policy Breakfast: Missouri’s Misuse of Economic Development Subsidies (St. Louis)

 In order to address blight and a lack of economic investment, many cities and states have developed policies to spur investment where it might not otherwise happen.
 In Missouri, one such program is tax increment financing (TIF).
 Unfortunately, TIF is often misused as nothing more than corporate welfare for politically well-connected developers.

-In this presentation, Patrick Tuohey will address the intentions behind TIF policies and show how TIF often not only fails to meet their original intentions but actually makes it more difficult for cities to provide basic services to residents.
+In this presentation, Patrick Tuohey will address the intentions behind TIF policies and show how TIF often not only fails to achieve its stated goals but actually makes it more difficult for cities to provide basic services to residents.

 About the Speaker